rmsalinas/automatic-ar/README.md

 PCL 1.7.2 (Optional, for visualization)

-*The project might worlk with older dependencies however however we have not tested as such.
+*The project might work with older dependencies however however we have not tested as such.